 What Is Jam?

-This cultural diversity means there is no one universal definition, especially when it comes to naming different types of conserves and preserves.
+The cultural diversity means there is no one universal definition of jam, especially when it comes to naming different types of conserves and preserves.

 My favourite set of descriptions is as follows:

-Made from soft fruit, typically with the fruit chopped up coarsely and recognisable when spread (ie not blended to a paste or a clear jelly).
+Made from soft fruit, typically using the whole fruit, chopped up coarsely with small pieces often visible in the final jam (ie not blended to a paste or a clear jelly).

 Made from citrus fruit like oranges, limes, and quince.
-Marmalades may have small chunks (bits) of fruit contained with a smooth paste or jelly made from pulped or blended fruit fresh.
+Marmalades may have small chunks (bits) of fruit contained in a smooth paste, or jelly, and is made from pulped or blended fresh fruit.

-Like jam, marmalade, and jelly (plus chutneys) – made from fresh (not dried) ingredients.
+A term that includes jam, marmalade, jelly, and chutneys, and made from fresh (not dried) ingredients.

 Very similar to preserves.
-Naming difference may relate to using some dried fruit or nuts in the ingredients.
+The naming difference may relate to using some dried fruit or nuts in the ingredients.

 Pectin is a naturally occurring carbohydrate found in plant cells.
-It is important in jam making as it helps the jam thicken (or set).
-Without pectin, a jam can be soggy and runny.
+In jam making, it is important to help the jam thicken and set.
+Without pectin, a jam is runny and does not hold its shape.

-Shown below are relative pectin levels of different fruits – those marked high will not need extra pectin to make jam.
-Even for those fruit high in pectin, use slightly underripe fruit at at the expense of overripe fruit, as underripe fruit has higher pectin levels.
+Shown below are relative pectin levels of different fruit.
+Those marked high will not need extra pectin to make jam.
+Even for fruit high in pectin, it is best to use slightly underripe fruit, as underripe fruit has higher pectin levels.
 For some fruit, like raspberries and tayberries, that naturally contain middling amounts of pectin, there are recipes that use added pectin and ones without.

 High Pectin Fruits